AGENTS.md

 ## Change Discipline

 - No placeholder code.
-All functions/imports/vars must resolve and run.
+All functions/imports/vars must resolve.

-- Preserve existing error handling/logging/comments unless behavior changes require edits.
+- Preserve existing error handling, logging, and comments unless behavior changes require edits.

-- For multi-file changes: update the entire reference graph (imports/exports/usages/config/docs).
+- For multi-file changes, update the full reference graph (imports/exports/usages/config/docs).

-- Check file paths and directory existence before operations; create required directories intentionally.
+- Check paths and directory existence before operations; create directories intentionally.

-- Validate assumptions (versions, paths, env vars, permissions, feature flags).
+- Validate assumptions: versions, paths, env vars, permissions, flags, network, credentials.

 - Apply the smallest change that fixes the root cause, then re-run verification.